-It might be me, and the way I observe, but it seems that male prostitution is not so visible as the female prostitution is.
+It might be me, and the way I observe, but it seems that male prostitution is not as visible as female prostitution is.

 For women, there is not much fun in the Philippines when it comes to finding a casual sex partner.
 Most male prostitutes only serve men.

-Finding your company for the night or even for the day is very affordable in the Philippines, comparing to the Western world.
+Finding your company for the night or even for the day is very affordable in the Philippines, compared to the Western world.
 For an average of 30-40 euros, you have alone time that lasts all night till after breakfast.
-As for the girls, some have a regular day job to attend to.
+As for the girls, some have a regular day jobs to attend to.

 The girl helping you in the shop during the daytime might be the same girl in your bed at night